 This group will make a recommendation to ACICS if the evaluation file is complete.
 If the file is not complete, the reviewers will organize facts for ACICS but will not make a specific recommendation.
 The Council has the option of postponing examination of files that are incomplete at the time of the intermediate review, even if subsequent information has been received by the time ACICS meets.

 2-1-603.
-Commission and Council Review.
-All materials collected during the evaluation process are reviewed by the appropriate commission of ACICS, which will draft a recommended action for consideration by the Council.
+Council Review.
+All materials collected during the evaluation process are reviewed by the ACICS Council.
 Only the Council can take a final accreditation action.

 2-1-700 - COUNCIL ACTIONS